BijoyKM/farmorganiks/README.md

 * [Gitpod](https://gitpod.io/) : Gitpod was used as environment, and code was pushed to Github.It is used for version control as well as it allows to commit the code at different stages as and when required.
 * [Github](https://github.com/) : Github is used a repository for the project.
 * [Pic Resize](https://picresize.com/) : Pic Resize was used to resize the images.
-* [Free Logo Design](https://www.freelogodesign.org/) : Favicon was designed by using Free logo design.
+* [Free Logo Design](https://www.freelogodesign.org/) : Farm Organiks Logo used for Favicon icon was designed by using Free logo design.
+* [Favicon](http://favicon.io/) : Favicon generator was used to create the Favicon icon.

 # Testing
 * ## HTML Validator